onovogodwinprosperity/Quiz-App/README.md

-# Command-Line Quiz App
+# Quiz App

 This is a simple quiz application that runs in your browser's console.
 It presents multiple-choice questions to the user and calculates their score at the end.
-The app is built using JavaScript and is styled to simulate a command-line interface.
+The app is built using HTML, CSS, JavaScript and is styled to si.

 ---